rotub/rotub.github.io/_posts/2014-05-01-mt-kilimanjaro-porters.md

 ![Porters on Mt Kilimanjaro](https://cloud.githubusercontent.com/assets/1730420/6816856/dbb71750-d2ec-11e4-9ec1-65b3be85ddab.JPG)

 Few people carry more than a single day pack on Mt.
 Kilimanjaro.
-All the "stuff" is carred by porters.
+All the "stuff" is carried by porters.

 Some people opt-out of having a porter and carry their own gear (i think I spotted 3 people in total); it's something I considered but seeing as the question was never asked, I was happy to have porters carry mine.